 Women still underinsured

-A Westpac Women Insurance Survey revealed that six out of 10 women do not have life insurance, with many failing to plan life insurance cover before beginning a family1.
+A Westpac Women Insurance Survey revealed that six out of 10 women do not have life insurance.
+Many couples also fail to plan life insurance cover before beginning a family1.

 While Australians are underinsured in general2, Australian women are half as likely as men to search for insurance, with 70% of life insurance enquiries made by men in 20133.